-Its incredibly easy to make curtains and incredibly cheap.
+It can be incredibly easy to make curtains, and potentially cheaper.
 All it takes is a few hours and a few helpful pointers.
 Let us provide the latter and read on for our step by step guide!

 - Tape measure